 Getting a court order for involuntary hospitalization of an adult with mental illness is complex and varies from state to state.
-It’s designed to balance the need to provide treatment in the least restrictive environment, with protection of the civil liberties of the person who is in crisis.
+The system is designed to balance the need to provide treatment in the least restrictive environment with protection of the civil liberties of the person who is in crisis.
 Balancing the urgent need for treatment with the person’s basic civil rights can be controversial and difficult.
-Seeking involuntary hospitalization of a family member, without having it damage family relationships or the self-esteem of the person is challenging.
+Seeking involuntary hospitalization of a family member, without having it damage family relationships or the self-esteem of the person can be challenging.

 At some point you may need to explore the option of securing some level of legal Guardianship for your loved one.
-Guardianship, also, referred to as conservatorship, is a legal process, utilized when a person can no longer make or communicate safe or sound decisions about his/her person and/or property or has become susceptible to fraud or undue influence.
+Guardianship - also, referred to as conservatorship - is a legal process, utilized when a person can no longer make or communicate safe or sound decisions about their person and/or property or has become susceptible to fraud or undue influence.
 Because establishing a guardianship may remove considerable rights from an individual, it should only be considered after alternatives to guardianship have proven ineffective or are unavailable.

 If you wish to move in this direction, the Special Needs Alliance is an organization that provides additional information on the Guardianship process as well as legal referrals to attorneys skilled in this area.